Computational study of the mechanism of Bcl-2 apoptotic switch: Results

-Results shows (Fig. 6) that sensitivity of the hybrid model is only weakly affected by changing the values of ki and ki1.
-Relative amplification coefficient of hybrid model is changed only marginally, even as we changed the values of ki and ki1 by several orders of magnitude.
-It clearly appears that the highest relative amplification coefficient is reached when the value of the parameter ki is reduced and of the parameter ki1 is increased, indicating the importance of neutralization of active effectors by anti-apoptotic proteins.
-The lowest relative amplification coefficient was found as we reduced values of both parameters.
+Taking into account the above findings, we have adjusted the \emph{ks} and \emph{kc} parameters for the further work to $10^{-2}$ (\emph{ks}) and $2.0\times10^1$(\emph{kc}) of their initial values.
+In the next step, we have investigated the influence of the details of effector inhibition on the switching properties.
+The parameters \emph{ki} and \emph{ki1} characterize the inhibition of the effectors before and after the effector activation, respectively.
+The values of relative amplification coefficient as a function of simultaneous changes in both \emph{ki} and \emph{ki1} are depicted on Fig. 5.
+The sensitivity of the hybrid model is only weakly influenced by the changes of \emph{ki} and \emph{ki1} within two orders of magnitude.
+The highest relative amplification coefficient is achieved when the value of parameter \emph{ki} is reduced, while the parameter \emph{ki1} is increased, indicating the importance of the neutralization of active effectors by anti-apoptotic proteins.
+The lowest relative amplification coefficient was found when both parameters were reduced simultaneously.